beAuthentic/ac-blog/docs/content/_posts/2022-06-20-schools-out-and-teachers-calling-quits.md

 ---
-title: "School's Out For the Summer and Many Teachers Are Calling It Quits"
+title: "School’s Out for the Summer and Many Teachers Are Calling It Quits"
 category: Ahyoung_Hwang
 color: c1
 tags: pandemic teachers